SuryaSudharshan/ProgressiveRockClassifier_MLProject/README.md

 **Datapreprocess2.py is the pre processer for csv file generation**

-**The best performing model was the Multi Layer Perceptron with a 67% accuracy on the test set.
+**The best performing model was the Multi Layer Perceptron with a 67% accuracy on the test set**

-**Go through the report.pdf for more details.
+**Go through the report.pdf for more details**